pantheon-systems/documentation/style-guide.md

 #About This Guide

-This style guide will help authors who create technical content write in consistent voice, tone, and style.
+This style guide will help contributors who create technical content write in consistent voice, tone, and style.

 For any questions or comments, [create an issue](https://github.com/pantheon-systems/documentation/issues).